 ArtCenter’s South Campus was established in 2004 to accommodate the College’s overall growth.
 Located in the heart of downtown Pasadena’s Innovation Corridor, South Campus’ three architecturally significant structures:

-870 S. Raymond Avenue, a former post office sorting facility, was converted in 2014 to provide dedicated space to our Fine Art and Illustration students, with added classrooms, individual studio spaces, shared exhibition spaces and a sculpture yard.
+870 S. Raymond Avenue, a former post office sorting facility, was converted in 2014 to provide dedicated space for our Fine Art and Illustration students, featuring additional classrooms, individual studio spaces, shared exhibition spaces, and a sculpture yard.
 Upon renovation, the building received Silver LEED certification.

-1111 S. Arroyo Parkway, South Campus’ newest structure, opened its doors to ArtCenter students in 2015.
-Renovations continue toward completing the transformation of the former office building into a hub of modern classrooms and administrative offices located at the terminus of the historic Arroyo Seco Parkway, the symbolic gateway to Pasadena, connecting Pasadena to downtown L.A. and the greater San Gabriel Valley.
+1111 S. Arroyo Parkway opened its doors to ArtCenter students in 2015.
+Renovations continue toward completing the transformation of the former office building into a hub of modern classrooms and administrative offices, located at the terminus of the historic Arroyo Seco Parkway —the symbolic gateway to Pasadena, connecting Pasadena to downtown L.A. and the greater San Gabriel Valley.

 ArtCenter also maintains a private shuttle to ensure students can travel easily between our two campuses.